SamurAIGPT/AI-Faceless-Video-Generator/README.md

-# Faceless-Video-Generator
+# Faceless Video Generator

-Generate a video script and a talking face completely with AI
+Generate a video script, voice and a talking face completely with AI

 ## Overview

-Faceless-Video-Generator is a project that leverages the power of AI to create talking face videos based on a given script.
-Using `sadtalker` for face animation and OpenAI's language model to generate scripts, this project provides an end-to-end solution for generating personalized videos.
+Faceless Video Generator is a project that leverages the power of AI to create talking face videos based on just a topic.
+Using `sadtalker` for face animation, gTTS for AI voice and OpenAI's language model to generate scripts, this project provides an end-to-end solution for generating personalized videos.

 ## Features

 - **Script Generation:** Generate a video script on any topic using OpenAI.
+- **AI Voice:** Generate voice for the script using gTTS
 - **Face Animation:** Create a talking avatar using `sadtalker`.
 - **Easy to Use:** Run the Jupyter notebook, enter the topic name, upload or select an avatar, and get a video output.